 - Assist in the planning process.
-Use our Get Started page for an overview of the process and read advice from Northeastern students that have moved off campus.
-There are many decisions to make, including a budget, neighborhoods, and roommates to name a few.
+Use our Get Started page for an overview of the Boston apartment search and our resources.
+There are many decisions to make, including a budget, neighborhood, and roommates.
 Ask your student questions to learn what type of place they are looking for and to understand their priorities.
-Take this time to share your priorities, concerns, and budget guidelines (you will be asked to co-sign, see below).
-There apartment search process can be overwhelming the first time.
+Also share your priorities, concerns, and budget guidelines (you will be asked to co-sign, see below).
+The apartment search process can be overwhelming the first time.
 Help your student avoid problems by staying involved in the process.

-- Become familiar with Off Campus Housing and Support Services resources.
+- Know Off Campus Engagement and Support resources.
 Explore our website resources including information on landlord and tenant rights and responsibilities, subletting guidelines, and City of Boston resources.
-This allows you to share resources with your student including how to use the Northeastern Housing Database (parents can login as a guest), what to look for during apartment showings, understanding the lease contract, and considerations when choosing roommates.
+Encourage your student to use the Northeastern Housing Database (parents can login as a guests).
+Share our helpful checklists and lease tools.

-- See it Before You Sign It!
+- See it before you sign it!
 And do your research.
-All students on a lease should see the apartment in person before signing the contract.
-Parents and co-signors should also have access to view the apartment via face-time, or have your student take pictures during their visit.
-Research any potential apartments by using Rent Smart Boston and checking the list of Problem Properties in Boston.
-Make sure all roommates and parents involved have had the chance to see the apartment and have their questions answered.
-Use our the Apartment Hunting Checklist as a guide.
+All students on a lease should see the apartment in-person before moving forward.
+Families and co-signers may view the apartment via face-time or have your student take pictures during their visit.
+Research potential apartments using Rent Smart Boston and checking the list of Problem Properties in Boston.
+Use our Apartment Hunting Checklist as a guide.
 Can’t visit in person?
-Consider having a friend, roommate, or relative nearby check it out.
-Or request that a realtor do a live video walk through with you.
+Have a friend, roommate, or relative nearby check it out.
+Realtors may also provide live walk-throughs.

-- Know the “No More Than 4” Ordinance.
+- Know the “No More Than 4” ordinance.
 Boston has a zoning ordinance that limits the number of unrelated persons that can live together to prevent overcrowding.
-No more than 4 unrelated persons may live in an apartment.
-All students residing in the unit, must be on the lease to be protected by Boston tenant law.
-Any one not on the lease is not protected and could be evicted.
+No more than 4 unrelated persons may live in a unit.
+All students residing in the unit must be on the lease to be protected by Boston tenant law.
+Anyone not on the lease is not protected and could be evicted.

 - Safety first!
 We want students to choose apartments that are safe and secure.
-It is important to check for basic safety features when visiting an apartment and after move-in.
-This includes working smoke/carbon monoxide detectors, 2 exits from each room, working windows and door locks, exterior lighting, and addressing crime concerns.
-View more safety resources.
+Check for basic safety features when visiting an apartment and after move-in.
+This includes working smoke/carbon monoxide detectors, 2 exits from each room, working windows and door locks, and exterior lighting.
+Use the Housing Code Checklist and view safety resources.

 - Be a second set of eyes.
-Students should read the application, lease and addendum before completing the application, paying any application fees and signing the lease.
+Students should read the application, lease, and addendum before completing the application, paying fees and signing the lease.
+Ask for a fee disclosure from from your realtor.
 Any promises made by the realtor or landlord must be in writing to be valid.
 After your student reads the lease, encourage them to ask questions about what clauses mean or if something is unclear.
-All parents and co-signors should do the same.
-Our program Lease Genius helps walk one through their lease, allowing students and parents to understand the agreement.
-Find a more detailed lease signing process here.
+All parents and co-signers should do the same.
+Our program Lease Genius provides lease guidance, allowing students and parents to understand the contract terms.

 - Plan for fall move-in.
 Many leases start on September 1st and Boston has many college students moving in at the same time.
 Plan moving and storage needs early.